-The New York Housing Association serves as the central office for the Modular Builders, Manufacturers, Manufactured Home Communities and Professional Services & Suppliers.
+The New York Housing Association serves as the central office for the Modular Builders, Manufacturers, Manufactured Home Communities and Professional Services & Suppliers in New York State.

 The purpose of the Association is to promote the general welfare and interest of the factory- constructed residential housing industry and the factory-built homeowner within the State of New York.
 The Association is comprised of professionals committed to the quality and growth of the factory-built housing industry.